statespacedev/starid/README.md

 210307

-nomad is go! screenshot below is the first identification with nomad. to celebrate, bumping version from 1.3 to 1.4.
+screenshot below is the first identification with nomad. to celebrate, bumping version from 1.3 to 1.4.

 ![nomadgo](https://gitlab.com/noahhsmith/starid/raw/master/docs/images/noamdgo.png)